kavitha-35/Digit-Recognition/README.md

 # 🧠 Digit Recognition Web App

-A Flask-based web app for recognizing handwritten digits using a CNN trained on the MNIST dataset.
+**Digit Recognition Web App** is a user-friendly web application built using Flask that allows users to upload images of handwritten digits (0–9) and receive real-time predictions using a Convolutional Neural Network (CNN) model trained on the MNIST dataset.
+The project leverages Python, TensorFlow/Keras for model training and inference, and HTML/CSS for a responsive interface.
+Designed for simplicity and educational purposes, this app demonstrates the integration of deep learning models into a web environment for interactive digit classification.

 ---